Home Insurance in Spain for Expats

 Holiday homes, rentals and unoccupancy

-For rented properties, a Seguro de Hogar para arrendatarios covers tenant contents and liability; landlords need a separate policy for landlords with rent-loss cover.
-Squatter (okupa) legal-expenses cover up to €6,000 is available as an add-on — eviction proceedings under Real Decreto-ley 7/2019 can take 12–24 months.
+For rented homes, a Seguro de Hogar para arrendatarios covers tenant contents and liability.
+Landlords need a separate landlord policy with rent-loss cover.
+Short-term holiday lets need a dedicated tourist rental (VUT) policy with the compulsory guest liability the licence requires.
+You can also add squatter (okupa) legal-expenses cover up to €6,000.
+This matters because eviction under Real Decreto-ley 7/2019 can take 12–24 months.

 Key Points